tzhang-SSR/stock-checker/README.md

-# NDVR Front End Engineer Assessment
+# Front End Engineer Assessment - Teng Zhang

 ## Getting Started
 To run the app in the development mode,  using the command below and open [http://localhost:3000](http://localhost:3000) to view it in the browser.